Dybondzy/COVID_Data_Analysis/README.md

 ####  I. Decide on your overall project:

 We bainstormed on several topics.
-2 of the group members suggested an already discussed topic of crytocurrency, which we were leaning on.
-After Nick, the course instructor asked us some questions, we decided to think up other topics.
+Two of the group members suggested the topic of: Crytocurrency, and their reason for the choice convinced us.
+After Nick, the course instructor, asked us some questions, we decided to think of other topics, as well.
 Now, I have been curious about the effect of the COVID 19 Pandemic and lessons learned, so I suggested this topic.
-After some deliberation, everyone had curious questions on the topic, and agreed that we make our topic: Coronavirus Pandemic Playbook.
+After some deliberation, everyone had curious questions on the topic, and agreed that to make our topic: Coronavirus Pandemic Playbook.
-One member created a Slack Group 4 for us, and another created a Githud ripository for our group.
+One member created a Slack Group 4 for us, another created a Githud ripository for our group, and I posted our topic in the ReadMe in Github and in our slack group.
-We jotted down some questions that we wanted out project to answer.
-We agreed we would like policy makers to use our data to make management decisions, should a similar pandemic break out again.
+We jotted down some questions that we wanted our project to answer.
+We agreed we would like policy makers to use our data to make management decisions, in any possible future pandemic outbreak.
-We also decided to scrape the net for data collection.
+We also decided to scrape the net for data collection on the COVID Pandemic.
+We also noted that our questions on the topic could change.

 ##### II.`Select your question